LEEClab/Atlantic_series/ATLANTIC_CAMTRAP/README.md

 Cameratrap data is one of the most common method for acquire medium and large-sized mammal´s data.
 ATLANTIC CAMTRAP encompass data on 170 quantitative surveys conducted on 144 area.
 A total of 53,438 unique records about 83 species are available for the entire Atlantic Forest.
 These species refers to marsupuals (n=10 species), rodents (15), carnivores (20), ungulates (8) and armadillos (6).

+For those that want access the original ATLANTIC CAMTRAP dataset, please, access ECOLOGY repository (link above).
+The updated version of datapaper can be found in this GITHUB repository.

 <p align="center">
 <img src="FIG01_major.png">
 </p>